ni/arbitrary-session-management/README.md

       - Unregister the service from discovery.
       - Stop the gRPC server gracefully and wait until it's fully terminated.

     Handling unexpected server crashes and implementing automatic service restarts are important considerations.
-Please note that this example does not include logic for detecting or recovering from unexpected server failures or for automatically restarting the service.
+Please note that this example **does not** include logic for detecting or recovering from unexpected server failures or for automatically restarting the service.

-    Registering with the Discovery Service is optional.
+    Registering with the Discovery Service is *recommended*.
 If you use Discovery Service, clients can dynamically locate the server's port.
 Otherwise, the port number must be hardcoded in the client configuration.

-    Optionally, you can provide a .serviceconfig file to configure your service details.
+    Optionally, you can provide a '.serviceconfig' file to configure your service details.
 This file can be used to supply configuration information when registering your service with the Discovery Service.

     ```json
+    // `.serviceconfig` file format
     {
       "services": [
         {